What are my tax obligations as a nonresident self-employed worker in the US?

 This can be tricky for nonresidents though, as many are not used to the tax forms in the US.

-Filing with Sprintax Returns is the easiest way to complete your tax affairs!
+Filing with your nonresident alien tax return with Sprintax Returns is the easiest way to complete your tax affairs!

 Sprintax Returns can help you in preparing both Federal and State tax returns.
 This will ensure you are on the right side of the tax authorities and will receive your maximum legal US tax refund!